-At Northfield Manor Primary Academy we encourage our pupils to embed and reinforce the three main aims of the National Curriculum; fluency, problem solving and reasoning.
+At Northfield Manor Primary Academy, we want pupils to have a deep conceptual understanding of mathematics.
+We teach our pupils to embed and reinforce the three main aims of the National Curriculum: fluency, reasoning and problem solving.

 Problem solving enables the children to apply their fluency of mathematics to a variety of problems with increasing complexity and language, testing the children’s understanding of how mathematical processes can be applied in a range of sequences and developing a confidence and perseverance in breaking down questions into simple steps.